gerardbyrne/katacoda-scenarios/html/intro.md

 ## Learning Objectives (what we will actually do)

-- we will create a HTML document (page)
+- we will create a HTML document (page).
-- we will create a form within the web page
+- we will create a form within the web page.
-- we will use different HTML tags
+- we will use different HTML tags.
-- we will use attributes on HTML tags to customise the tags
+- we will use attributes on HTML tags to customise the tags.

 ## Prerequisite Skills